A Restricted Latent Class Model with Polytomous Attributes and Respondent-Level Covariates: Simulation studies

-In addition to the above, we compare recovery for active and inactive coefficients of \(\beta\) in Table \ref{tab:simresults2}.
-Average MAE across all \(\delta_{hj}\) for which \(\delta_{hj} = 0\) is reported under the header \(\delta^0\) and average MAE of the corresponding elements of \(\beta\) (the inactive coefficients) is reported under \(\beta^0\).
-Similarly, average MAE across all \(\delta_{hj}\) for which \(\delta_{hj} = 1\) is reported under \(\delta^1\), and average mean absolute error of the corresponding elements of \(\beta\) (the active coefficients) is reported under \(\beta^1\).
+In Table \ref{tab:sim1results}, for each of \(\gamma, \eta, R, \lambda\) and \(\beta\) we report the average mean absolute error of estimation taken over all its elements, and for \(\delta\) we report the average recovery accuracy.
+In addition to the above, we compare recovery for active and inactive coefficients of \(\beta\) separately and report those in Table \ref{tab:sim1results} as well.
+Average recovery accuracy across all \(\delta_{hj}\) for which \(\delta_{hj} = 0\) is reported under the header \(\delta^0\) and average MAE of the corresponding elements of \(\beta\) (the inactive coefficients) is reported under \(\beta^0\).
+Similarly, average recovery accuracy across all \(\delta_{hj}\) for which \(\delta_{hj} = 1\) is reported under \(\delta^1\), and average mean absolute error of the corresponding elements of \(\beta\) (the active coefficients) is reported under \(\beta^1\).

-Regarding the results shown in Table \ref{tab:simresults1}, for each combination of \(J, K, L\) and \(\rho\) except one, we observe that the average MAE of each parameter decreases as \(N\) increases.
+Regarding the results shown in Table \ref{tab:sim1results}, for each combination of \(J, K, L\) and \(\rho\) except one, we observe that the average MAE of each parameter decreases as \(N\) increases.
 For one combination, namely \(K = 3\) with \(L = 3\) and \(\rho = 0.5\), we do not observe this behavior, since the correlation of the attributes of the latent state is rather high, which when combined with the increased number of attributes makes parameter recovery more difficult.
-We note that the average MAE of \(\eta\) can be seen as a proxy for accurate classification of respondents into their latent states: namely, the more accurate is classification of respondents, the more accurately class-conditional item-response probabilities can be estimated.
+We observe that the higher the classication accuracy of \(\alpha_n\) for a scenario, the better is the parameter recovery.

+We performed a second simulation study to examine the performance for combinations of \(K\) and \(L\) that have a higher number of possible values for the latent state, the results of which are shown in Table \ref{tab:sim2results}.
+We consider three additional combinations of \(K\) and \(L\): \(K = 4, L = 3\), \(K = 5, L = 2\) and \(K = 5, L = 3\).
+We use sample sizes of 3,000 and 5,000, where 3,000 was the largest sample size of the first simulation study (using this sample size gives an average of at least 12 people per class).
+For most scenarios, increasing sample size 3,000 to 5,000 results in a slight improvement in parameter recovery.
+It should be noted that our metric of MAE is sensitive to outliers, so that for a given set of \(J, K, L\), even if most replications perform well for both the \(N = 3,000\) and \(N = 5,000\) cases, if just one additional replication performs poorly for \(N = 5,000\) that will lead to a worse value in our performance metric even if most replications are performing better with that larger sample size.

+For both simulation studies, for each parameter, we also calculate the Monte Carlo error of the estimates for each element across all replications, and report the average across elements in Tables \ref{sim1mcse} and \ref{tab:sim2mcse}.
+Our performance metrics have low average Monte Carlo error for most scenarios.
+For certain scenarios we see higher values, which reflect the presence of a small number of poorly performing replications.